MutsFM/computercraft/elevator-inc/README.md

 * If the message does not correspond to the floor number, it will deactivate the redstone signal and then start to listen for messages again. </br>
 It uses the restart function to start to listen for messages again.
 This function is therefore called when the programme is started.</br>

+### floorcontroller-lf
+**Important!** This file should be titled as followed on your controller computer in Minecraft: **floorcontroller** </br>
+This file should only be installed on the controller computer on the lowest floor of your building that you want players to access.
+Depending on your design, this could be the ground floor, however if you have basements, it needs to be installed on the lowest basement floor's controller computer.
+(Please note that at the moment basement levels require further changes to the code, besides the variables). </br>
+This programme lets the controller computer emit a continous redstone signal, with the purpose to prevent the player from going into the cart dispenser area.</br>

 ### activatefloor & deactivatefloor (optional)
 Both files are optional, and do not need to be present on the controller computer.</br>
 They are useful for testing whether the redstone and tracks have been correctly installed, as they allow you to activate and deactivate the redstone signal, without having to run the full programme and using a touchscreen monitor to send the messages.</br>

 ## Touchscreen Computer
 The Touchscreen Computer allows the players to select the floor they wish to activate via the touchscreen.
 It requires the following scripts: